Heroldpls/MPAndroidChart/report.md

 Plan for refactoring complex code:

+**Jannik**: The computeLegend method was a good choice to refactor.
+Since it handled different types of ChartData, these functionalities could be moved into a separate methods (e.g. PieChartData, BarChartData).
 **Harald**: My plan for refactoring the code is to put the part of the method handling stacked data into a separate method, which is then called within the drawValues method.
 This will also increase the readability of the method immensely.
 **Zyad**: Since the method already did a lot of things, it was pretty obvious that I needed to move the conditional blocks into small single-responsibility functions.
 This not only improves CCN, but also readability and modularity.